anubhavbharti73/SMS-Email_Classifier/README.md

 Open your web browser and go to http://127.0.0.1:5000 to access the web interface where you can input SMS or email messages for classification.

 Example Input
-In the web interface, you can enter a message and click "Classify" to see whether the message is classified as spam or not spam.
+In the web interface, you can enter a message and click "Predict" to see whether the message is classified as spam or not spam.

 Code Explanation
 Data Cleaning: The data is preprocessed using techniques such as removing special characters, converting text to lowercase, and removing stop words.